 White Squirrels of North America

 What we normally think of when we think of squirrels are tree dwelling gray or reddish mammals.
 Rarely do we imagine their cousins, the ground squirrels (Prairie dogs) or marmots, even though they are in the same family.
 Nor do we think of squirrels as white!
 But, there are many places around the country that have white or albino squirrel populations.
-The above video is from Kissimee Florida.
-Notice the unique spot on the head.
-It's a character I've found common only in soome southern states.

 Major places that have white squirrels are: